SMOG: Scalable Meta-Learning for Multi-Objective Bayesian Optimization: Related work

 In contrast to the rich single-objective literature, meta-learning methods that directly target multi-objective optimization remain scarce.
 A notable exception is the task-similarity extension of \texttt{MO-TPE} by \citet{watanabe2022speeding}, which transfers knowledge by reweighting the acquisition based on task similarity.
-While effective and scalable, it operates at the level of density models/acquisition rather than a unified probabilistic multi-output surrogate.
+While scalable, it is based on density ratios and lacks a unified probabilistic multi-output surrogate.
 Recent few-shot surrogate-assisted evolutionary methods for expensive multi-objective optimization meta-learn surrogates~\citep{yufseo}.
-However, both approaches typically do not learn a correlated multi-output posterior and thus cannot exploit cross-objective dependencies or propagate meta-task uncertainty to the target surrogate in a principled way.
-Our work targets this underexplored regime by combining scalable GP meta-learning with a multi-output surrogate that models cross-objective dependencies.
+However, neither approach learns a correlated multi-output posterior and thus cannot exploit cross-objective dependencies or propagate meta-task uncertainty to the target surrogate in a principled way.
+Our work targets this underexplored regime by combining scalable \ac{GP} meta-learning with a multi-output surrogate that models cross-objective dependencies.